-Ulrich Tribelhorn of the Jeep Club of Central Switzerland mentions that, "At the time when the army still used horses, young farmers who went in the military service could pay a part of the cost of a horse and could take it home after their service.
+Many of the Jeeps survived in civilian use after being retired by the military.
+Ulrich Tribelhorn of the Jeep Club of Central Switzerland says, "At the time when the army still used horses, young farmers who went in the military service could pay a part of the cost of a horse and could take it home after their service.
 When the army started to buy Jeeps they kept this tradition.
 This is the reason that quite a few of our members still have the Jeep they used in the military service."

 Most of the Swiss military Jeeps were painted olive drab; some were grey.

-Eric Cerottini says, "During my obligatory military service I frequently drove a 1972 CJ-5, but when I discovered CJ3B.info in 1999, I decided to buy a CJ-3B type."
-He bought this 1956 CJ-3B in a private sale from the second owner in Emmental, Switzerland.
+Eric Cerottini says, "During my obligatory military service I frequently drove a 1972 CJ-5, but when I discovered The CJ3B Page on the web in 1999, I decided to buy a CJ-3B type."
+He bought this 1956 CJ-3B in a private sale from the second owner in Emmental.

-Eric mentions, "I found a jerrycan rack and a spare wheel support (see a wider view, 70K JPEG) at the 1999 Swiss military vehicle sale.
+Eric mentions, "I found a jerrycan rack and a spare wheel support (20K JPEG) at the 1999 Swiss military vehicle sale.
 The holes that I found on the tailgate of my 3B are exactly corresponding to the bolts on the two pieces.
-The four 3B's sold this year in Thoune had the same pieces on their back.
+The four 3B's sold this year in Thoune had the same pieces on their back."

 "I probably found another Swiss particularity: there is a special piece on the driver's seat that was used to hang a soldier's rifle between the two front seats."